Hollywood Homicide: Plot

-Macko is intent on ruining Gavilan, going so far as to try to frame him and place both detectives in interrogation.
-Instead, it only serves to help Gavilan and Calden strengthen their partnership.
-Gavilan offers to help Calden with the case of his father's death; Officer Danny Calden had been gunned down during a sting operation gone wrong, with his partner, Officer Leroy Wasley, being implicated but eventually released due to lack of evidence.
+Macko is intent on ruining Joe, going so far as to try to frame him and place both detectives in interrogation.
+Instead, it only serves to help Joe and K.C. strengthen their partnership.
+Joe offers to help K.C. with the case of his father's death; Officer Danny Calden had been gunned down during a sting operation gone wrong, with his partner, Officer Leroy Wasley, being implicated but eventually released due to lack of evidence.

 The partners track down K-Ro to his home, where Olivia professes her son's innocence and that Sartain was the real culprit.
 Sartain had been embezzling money from Klepto, H2OClick and other clients for years.
 Klepto and H2OClick discovered this and threatened to hire lawyers to nullify their contracts, which led Sartain to have his head of security hire the hitmen as a "lesson" to all his clients.
 Wasley is not only Sartain's security chief, but Macko is also in league with him.

-When the partners cannot locate Sartain and Wasley, Gavilan enlists Ruby's help.
+When the partners cannot locate Sartain and Wasley, Joe enlists Ruby's help.
 She uses her psychic power to lead the two detectives to a clothing store.
-Just then, Sartain and Wasley happened to drive by, so Gavilan and Calden follow in a wild car chase.
+Just then, Sartain and Wasley happened to drive by, so Joe and K.C. follow in a wild car chase.
 It ends with the four men on foot, with two separate chases.

-Wasley draws a gun on Calden and loudly brags about having killed his father.
-Calden uses his acting skills to distract and incapacitate Wasley, and reveals he had a tape recorder on the entire time.
-In a struggle with Gavilan, Sartain ends up falling from the top of a building to his death in a dumpster.
-Gavilan and Calden reunite as LAPD officers swarm the scene.
+Wasley draws a gun on K.C. and loudly brags about having killed his father.
+K.C. uses his acting skills to distract and incapacitate Wasley, and reveals he had a tape recorder on the entire time.
+In a struggle with Joe, Sartain ends up falling from the top of a building to his death in a dumpster.
+Joe and K.C. reunite as LAPD officers swarm the scene.
 Macko appears and calls for the arrests of the partners, but instead he is arrested for his part in covering up Sartain and Wasley's crimes.

-Gavilan and Ruby attend a production of A Streetcar Named Desire, in which Calden is in a lead role.
-It is implied that Gavilan successfully brokered the real estate deal, and Calden is giving his all in the pursuit of his acting dream.
+Joe and Ruby attend a production of A Streetcar Named Desire, in which K.C. is in a lead role.
+It is implied that Joe successfully brokered the real estate deal, and K.C. is giving his all in the pursuit of his acting dream.
 However, both of them receive calls from police headquarters and leave in the middle of the play, now solid partners.